-A taxpayer is not subject to the tax on taxable assets for that portion of the tax year in which it had outstanding net worth certificates issued to the FSLIC in accordance with section 406(f)(5) of the Federal National Housing Act, as amended, or outstanding net worth certificates issued to the FDIC in accordance with section 13(i) of the Federal Deposit Insurance Act, as amended.
+A taxpayer is not subject to the tax on taxable assets for that portion of the tax year in which it had outstanding net worth certificates issued to the following: the FSLC in accordance with section 406(f)(5) of the Federal National Housing Act, as amended, (12 USC 1729(f)(5)); the FDIC in accordance with section 13(i) of the Federal Deposit Insurance Act, as amended, (12 USC 1823(i)); or the Resolution Trust Corporation (RTC) under section 1823(c)(1), (2), or (3) of Title 12 of the United States Code.

 Line 70 - Compute the average value of total assets that includes money or other property received from the FSLIC, FDIC, or RTC and interbank placements.
 Average value of total assets is generally computed on a quarterly basis.
 However, you may use a more frequent basis, such as monthly, weekly, or daily.
 Total assets are those assets that are properly reflected on a balance sheet, the income or expenses of which are properly reflected (or would have been properly reflected if not fully depreciated or expensed, or depreciated or expensed to a nominal amount) in the computation of the taxpayer's alternative entire net income for the tax year, or in the computation of the eligible net income of the taxpayer's IBF for the tax year.
 Tangible real and personal property, such as buildings, land, machinery, and equipment is valued at cost.
 Intangible property such as loans, investments, coin, and currency is valued at book value.

-Line 71 - Include any amount of money or other property (whether or not evidenced by a note or other instrument) received from or attributable to amounts received from the following: the FDIC pursuant to section 13(c) of the Federal Deposit Insurance Act, as amended; the FSLIC pursuant to section 406(f)(1), (2), (3), or (4) of the Federal National Housing

-Act, as amended; or the Resolution Trust Corporation under section 1823(c)(1), (2), or (3) of Title 12 of the United States code.
+Line 71 - Include any amount of money or other property (whether or not evidenced by a note or other instrument) received from or attributable to amounts received from the following: the FDIC pursuant to section 13(c) of the Federal Deposit Insurance Act, as amended; the FSLIC pursuant to section 406(f)(1), (2), (3), or (4) of the Federal National Housing Act, as amended; or the Resolution Trust Corporation under section 1823(c)(1), (2), or (3) of Title 12 of the United States code.